 Some scholarships are awarded by a high school, club, or community group.
 These scholarships are usually awarded on the basis of academic merit or some special talent, such as athletic or musical ability.
 You can find information about outside scholarships through the following:

-- Periodically check Miami's list of scholarship opportunities (PDF 262KB).
+- Periodically check Miami's list of scholarship opportunities.